 Comparing No-Contract Security Systems

 Why do some companies require long-term security contracts?
 How can others operate contract-free?
-The following information can help you understand different options.
+We’ll help you understand your different options.

 About Security Pricing

 Home security ads emphasize monthly monitoring fees.
 Do other expenses apply?
 Sometimes.
-Home security companies earn profits in different ways.
-Some charge for installation and/or activation, for example.
-Most important though is how equipment gets paid for.
+Some charge for professional installation and/or activation.
 When companies have long-term contracts, they can build equipment expenses into monthly monitoring fees.
 (These companies advertise free or cheap equipment, but in truth, the equipment costs are subsidized with the revenue from long-term monitoring.)
-For comparison, when companies have month-to-month monitoring plans they might charge more up-front for the use of security equipment.
+For comparison, when companies have month-to-month monitoring plans, they might charge more upfront for the use of security equipment.

 No-Contract Security Benefits